-Do promptly inform and consult with the other parent about the emergency medical, surgical, dental, institutional, or mental health care of the children: An area of issue in many contested parental allocation cases is a parent's failure to promptly notify the other parent in advance-or as promptly as is possible thereafter if not possible-of significant areas of potential concern, such as emergency medical care, surgery, dental care, counseling.
+Do promptly inform and consult with the other parent about the emergency medical, surgical, dental, institutional, or mental health care of the children: An area of issue in many contested parental allocation cases is a parent's failure to promptly notify the other parent in advance of significant areas of potential concern.
+This includes issues such as emergency medical care, surgery, dental care, and counseling.
 A parent might contend that the other parent did not request this information in the past and that, therefore, there is no present need for this information.
 Failure to address these matters with the other parent goes toward each parent's ability and willingness to facilitate a close and continuing relationship with the other parent and the child, which is one of the critical factors in Illinois parenting time or decision-making disputes.
 When the above-named information is withheld, post-divorce litigation is more likely.
-It is noteworthy that Illinois law provides that even where the parents cannot agree on a parenting plan, "(4) each parent's right of access to medical, dental, and psychological records (subject to the Mental Health and Developmental Disabilities Confidentiality Act), child care records, and school and extracurricular records, reports, and schedules, unless expressly denied by a court order or denied ..."
+It is noteworthy that Illinois law provides that at a minimum each parenting plan in Illinois should provide for: "each parent's right of access to medical, dental, and psychological records (subject to the Mental Health and Developmental Disabilities Confidentiality Act), child care records, and school and extracurricular records, reports, and schedules, unless expressly denied by a court order or denied ..."

 Do communicate with the other parent openly, honestly, and regularly to avoid misunderstandings harmful to the children: As with many of these directives, this is easier said than done.
 Nevertheless, most child-rearing difficulties between divorced parents are the result of poor communication between the parents.
 For example, assume a child tells Dad that Mom has criticized the child.
 It is important for the parents to be able to communicate to investigate the child's claim.
+If

-If communication between the parents is so poor that this is not possible, the situation affords the child the opportunity to manipulate one parent against the other, which will in turn increase the acrimony between the parents.
+4 750 ILCS 5/602.7(d) and §5(a) of the Illinois School Student Records Act, 105 ILCS 10/1, et seq., communication between the parents is so poor that this is not possible, the situation affords the child the opportunity to manipulate one parent against the other, which will in turn increase the acrimony between the parents.
 In the end, the child is taught poor communication techniques by both parents.